-In western North America, Wildlands Network envisions the world’s most extensive network of protected, connected lands: the 6,000-mile Western Wildway.
-Achieving this grand vision will require coordinated conservation across international borders to the north and the south.
+In western North America, Wildlands Network envisions the world’s most extensive network of protected, connected lands: the 6,000-mile Western Wildway, also known as the Spine of the Continent.
+Achieving this grand vision will require coordinated conservation across international borders.

 For more than 2 decades, we have been working with partner groups from the U.S., Mexico, and Canada to establish a contiguous network of private and public conservation lands along the spine of the Rocky Mountains and associated ranges, basins, plateaus, and deserts—from Mexico’s Sierra Madre Occidental to Alaska’s Brooks Range.

 Protecting and connecting key core areas is crucial to rewilding the Western Wildway, where wildlife habitats have been destroyed and fragmented by centuries of human development and resource exploitation.
 As in the Eastern and Pacific Wildways, we’re reconnecting the Western Wildway by promoting the restoration and protection of pivotal wildlife corridors in the region.

 The Western Wildway will ultimately provide wide-ranging wildlife like wolves, cougars, and other animals with room to roam, while also sustaining important ecological processes like pollination and carbon storage, and safeguarding our natural heritage for future generations.

 We have worked with our partner organizations to identify the most ecologically important and vulnerable landscapes in the Western Wildway.
 The resulting Wildlands Network Designs (WNDs) serve as blueprints for conservation action.

 Partner groups in the Western Wildway are gathered under the umbrella of the Western Wildway Network—a coalition of some of the most respected conservation organizations in western North America.